Traineeship & Graduate Program - mentoring

 What will I do as a mentor?

-- Mentors will support an individual, or a group of up to three trainees or graduates at a time.
+- Mentors will support a group of up to three trainees or graduates at a time

-- A time commitment of one hour per month is needed for mentors to meet with their mentee(s)
+- A time commitment of approximately one hour per month is needed for mentors to meet with their mentees

 - Mentor meetings are held over a 10 month duration

-- Mentors facilitate professional conversations during their meetings to develop their mentees understanding of the Public Sector
+- Mentors facilitate professional conversations during their meetings to develop their mentees understanding of the South Australian Public Sector

-- Mentors will be provided an induction session facilitated by the Office for the Public Sector Employment Programs
+- Mentors will be provided an induction session facilitated by the Office for the Public Sector, Employment Programs Team

-- Your Mentor Personal Profile, will be shared with your allocated mentee(s) prior to your first meeting.
+Please note we request you share your Mentor Profile with your allocated mentee(s) prior to your first meeting.